 A four-year standout goalie for the Lancers, Miller has the second most saves in program history with 1,025.
 His 415 saves in 2007 are still the highest single season total in program history and his 22 saves against Pepperdine in 2007 also still sit as a CBU record.
 Miller was named CoSIDA Academic All-District in 2007 and was ACWPA All-Academic in 2004 and 2006.

-In Miller's first season as assistant coach, he helped lead the men's water polo team to a 17-12 record.
-He helped the goalies perfect their form and watched as senior goalie Austen Ramer became the program's all-time saves leader, breaking Miller's record.
+In Miller's first season as assistant coach, he helped lead the men's water polo team to a 17-12 record, working with the goalies along the way and watching as senior keeper Austen Ramer became the program's all-time saves leader, breaking Miller's record.